plugdata-team/plugdata-team.github.io/docs/Setup_Ableton.md

 ## MIDI OUT

-Routing MIDI data out of **plugdata** in Live is a bit more complicated than in other DAWs.
+In Live, routing MIDI data out of **plugdata** is a bit more complicated than in other DAWs.

 ![live-midiout](images\live-midiout.png)